 Juvenile justice proceedings involve minors charged with committing an act which would be a crime if committed by an adult.
 Juvenile Court jurisdiction over these proceedings is described in Welfare and Institutions Code Section 602.
 If allegations in the petition are found to be true, and if the minor is declared a ward of the court, the minor might remain at home on probation under certain conditions and with removal as a possible sanction for probation violation.
-Alternatively, a ward may be immediately removed from the home and placed in another setting, such as a group home, juvenile hall or a county camp, or in the more restrictive Department of Corrections Division of Juvenile Justice.
+Alternatively, a ward may be removed from the home and placed in another setting, such as a group home, juvenile hall, Youth Center or a county camp, or in the more restrictive Department of Corrections Division of Juvenile Justice (or other alternatives after July 1, 2021.)

-The Division of Juvenile Justice provides education and treatment to California’s justice-involve youth up to the age of 25 who have the most serious criminal backgrounds and most intense treatment needs.
+The Division of Juvenile Justice (DJJ) provides education and treatment to California's justice-involve youth up to the age of 25 who have the most serious criminal backgrounds and most intense treatment needs.
 Most justice-involved youth today are committed to county facilities in their home community where they can be closer to their families and local social services that are vital to rehabilitation.
+Under a new law, there is a process to phase DJJ commitments out and develop local or regional secure facilities so minors are closer to home if more secure facilities are required for the safety of the minors or others.

 DJJ provides academic and vocational education and treatment programs that address violent and criminogenic behavior, substance abuse, and mental health issues; where appropriate, sex offender treatment is also provided.
 DJJ also provides medical care and maintains a safe and secure environment conducive to learning.